anders-w-rasmussen/crispr_decryptr/README.md

 ```

 There are a couple issues we have encountered when using unsupported versions of some Python packages.
 For example, if you have run the *infer* command and saw something like:
-*TypeError: sample() got an unexpected keyword argument*

-This might be because of an older versions of cmdstanpy which had different arguments.
+*TypeError: sample() got an unexpected keyword argument*, this might be because of an older versions of cmdstanpy which had different arguments.
 Please ensure you have the latest version of CRISPR-Decryptr installed and type:

 ```bash
 pip install --upgrade cmdstanpy